asimrehman92/go-cli-videos/README.md

 ## BUILDING COMMAND LINE TOOL for Youtube Video

-Basically I am performing CRUD functionality on videos data and then run this application by using Command Line Tool.
+Basically I am performing CRUD functionality on videos data and then run this application by using Command Line Tool and I am running this application within a docker container.

 ## we can run go in a small docker container without installing go in our Syste